+- a net is set that is more than 1 nautical mile from any part of the first net;

+- see below; or

-- a net is set that is more than 1 nautical mile from the first net; or - a different species is targeted; or - you set multiple nets within 1 nautical mile with the intention of hauling the nets at different times (e.g. on different trips); or - you under-run a net.
+- a different species is targeted; or

+- you set multiple nets within 1 nautical mile with the intention of hauling the nets at different times (e.g. on different trips); or

+- you under-run a net.